PrashamTrivedi/AWSDemo/AWSFromCommandLine.md

 ## Hooking lambda function to API gateway.

 [Amazon API Gateway](https://ap-south-1.console.aws.amazon.com/apigateway/home) is a good and easy way to create and publish REST Apis which can be hooked to any AWS services.
-For this example we will create
+For this example we will create a simple GET API and Hook it with our lambda function.